bbjoverbeek/Error_Group_name_not_found/extra_application_readme.md

 Of course not all Sci-Fi movies have a generally higher scene description count.

 Research question?
-- what is the chance the movie is a Sci-Fi movie?
+- What is the chance the movie is a Sci-Fi movie?